 In June of 2008, after 12 months, WPI wrapped up its work with Hoffman Construction in creating the new Evergreen Space Museum in McMinnville, Oregon.
-With a public opening date that was set in stone and a tight schedule, this project left very little room for error.
+With a public opening date set in stone and a tight schedule, this project left very little room for error.

 WPI’s scope of work on this job included structural and light-gauge framing, drywall, taping, and acoustical ceilings.
-Safety of our work crew was a major concern while they were working off 125-foot boom lifts.
+Safety of our crew was a major concern while they were working off 125-foot boom lifts.
 Another concern was protecting several one-of-a-kind artifacts that were being brought in from around the world during the final phases of construction.